ASIAN PLUM SAUCE — Fresh plums, soy sauce and Asian spices come together in this homemade sweet and sour sauce.

 I just love fall fruit!
 And the plums at the farmers’ market this week looked absolutely gorgeous.
 In fact, I bought way more than we could eat or make into cobbler (one of my favorite things to do with fresh plums!).
-But seriously, look at that beautiful fruit.
-Can you blame me?
+So I decided some Asian Plum Sauce was in order.

 Asian Plum Sauce